ozgurseker/blog/coding-stuff/blogpostGPT.md

     return query

 ```
-Now we can create a function that calls api and let chatgpt to answer our question by query we created with previous function.
+Now we can create a function that calls api and let chatgpt answer our question by query we created with the previous function.
 In this function, you can see that we are using the "gpt-3.5-turbo" model.
 This one is pretty efficient and cheap relative to gpt-4.0.
 You could check different models from openai website.
 Moreover, I assign a role to the chatgpt such that it can answer my question in this role.
 I told her to be a data extracting program fluent in Turkish and English since my documents contain both languages.
 It worked well for me but you might need to try different roles/questions/models to find which one works for you.

 ```python